sharvenp/md.it/README.md

 ("Modifier" is the modifier key in your platform - for example this is the "Ctrl" key in Windows)

+Head over to the [releases](https://github.com/sharvenp/md.it/releases) page for download options.

 ----

 Here is what this README file looks like in md.it: